 We cannot predict the actual final underlier level or what the market value of your notes will be on any particular trading day, nor can we predict the relationship between the underlier level and the market value of your notes at any time prior to the stated maturity date.
-The actual amount that you will receive, if any, at maturity and the rate of return on the offered notes will depend on the actual final underlier level determined by the calculation agent as described above.
+The actual amount that you will receive at maturity and the rate of return on the offered notes will depend on the actual closing levels of the underlier during the measurement period and the actual final underlier level determined by the calculation agent as described above.
 Moreover, the assumptions on which the hypothetical returns are based may turn out to be inaccurate.
-Consequently, the amount of cash to be paid in respect of your notes, if any, on the stated maturity date may be very different from the information reflected in the examples above.
+Consequently, the amount of cash to be paid in respect of your notes on the stated maturity date may be very different from the information reflected in the examples above.